-Recipe of Kacha Aam er Ambol or Tawk is almost similar in every Bengali household however, some people including my Maa and me prefer to cook the Mango along with the skin as it provides the Ambol a unique flavour…
+Recipe of Kacha Aamer Ambol or Aamer Tawk is almost similar in every Bengali household however, some people including my Maa and me prefer to cook the Mango along with the skin as it provides the Ambol with a unique flavour.

 - Raw Mango: 2

 - Sugar: 150g